 The original Fuzz Face uses germanium PNP transistors (AC128 or NKT275); You should use a low gain for Q1 (β=70-80) and a high gain for Q2 (β=110-130).
 Germanium transistors tend to have leakage current and a varying gain value.
 For the PNP silicon version, you can use 2N3906.

 For NPN silicon version you can use 2N3904, BC108 or BC109.
 You can use sockets and try different transistor combinations.
 To use to the negative ground version (NPN transistors): change to NPN transistors, flip the polarity of the electrolytic capacitors (C1, C2 and C4) and connect the +9V where it is marked -9V.

 Capacitors for PNP version Capacitors for NPN version

 For the correct position of the transistors, you can use the following figures.

 In the following table find some transistors you can use.

-It is recomended to use sockets for the transistors.
-You can easily use individual pin headers (40 PIN DIP SIP IC SOCKETS ADAPTOR SOLDER TYPE) or TO-5 sockets.
+It is recommended to use sockets for the transistors.
+You can use 3 pin headers (40 PIN DIP SIP IC SOCKETS ADAPTOR SOLDER TYPE) or transistor sockets.

 BIASING THE CIRCUIT

-You can use the trimmer to bias the circuit.
+Place the trimmer to bias the circuit.
 By using a voltmeter, you can measure the voltage over the "Bias" pad and adjust to half of the power supply.
-For example, if you are using a 9V power supply, you should bias it at 4.5V.
-Note that if you are using germanium transistors the biasing will easily be influenced by ambient conditions such as temperature.
-Other method is just using your ears, rotate the trimmer until you find the position you most like.
+For example, if you are using a 9V power supply, the bias voltage should be 4.5V.
+Note that if you are using germanium transistors the biasing will be influenced by ambient conditions such as temperature.
+Other method is just using your ears, rotate the trimmer until you find the point you most like.